 But what about reversing type 1 diabetes?
 It is highly unlikely that this is possible.
 According to the current evidence, the most that a diet can do for a patient with type 1 diabetes is halt disease progression and reduce their insulin needs.
 In cases where the patient is still able to produce some insulin, it is possible for them to be taken off of insulin medication completely with the help of the right diet and healthcare professional.

 Two Important Considerations for The Ketogenic Diet & Type 1 Diabetes

 If we look closely at the paleolithic-ketogenic diet that the 19-year-old male implemented, we can find some clues to his outstanding success.
-The researchers made two important adjustments to the classic ketogenic diet that took the subject from managing the disease to reversing type 1 diabetes completely.
+The researchers made two important adjustments to the classic ketogenic diet that helped the subject halt disease progression, restore some insulin production, and manage type 1 diabetes without any medication.

 1. Vitamin D Supplementation

 Vitamin D helps modulate the innate and adaptive immune responses.
 This means that it can help prevent and reverse the autoimmune issues that commonly cause type 1 diabetes.

 In fact, it is important for everyone to supplement with vitamin d3 or daily sun exposure due to the potential consequences of Vitamin D deficiency.

 For example, infants and young children who are vitamin D deficient may be imprinted for the rest of their lives with increased risks of type 1 diabetes, multiple sclerosis, rheumatoid arthritis, and many common cancers.